|Steven Falk > Collections||> Insects > Hymenoptera (bees, wasps, ants and relatives) > Apoidea (bees)|

 The Dutch species are covered here:

-The French species are listed here:
+The Norwegian species are covered here:

 Images by Steven Falk unless stated, arranged in sequence of males, queens, workers and (for scarcer species) habitat.